cyber-defence-campus/mole/docs/02-Usage.md

 In summary, the graph shows that a JSON object received over TCP may eventually be passed as a command string to `popen` within the `set_language` functionality.
 The graph therefore provides a rapid and effective way to pinpoint the nature of the potential underlying vulnerability.

 ### Analyzing Paths With AI
-Once [configured](02-Usage.md#openai-api-endpoint), you can initiate AI analysis by right-clicking on any path (or a group of selected paths) in the *Paths* tab and choosing *Run AI analysis* from the context menu.
+Once [configured](02-Usage.md#openai-api-endpoint), you can initiate AI analysis by right-clicking on any path (or a group of selected paths) in the *Paths* tab and choosing *Start AI analysis* from the context menu.

 The analysis may take some time, depending on the complexity of the paths and the model in use.
 Once complete, an AI-generated severity level will appear in the path tree view.